Sortient/python-comment-analysis/README.md

 pip3 install matplotlib
 pip3 install pandas
 ```
+# Usage Guide

 ## Retrieving Review Comments
-Next we need to retrieve pull request comments in order to analyse results.
+Before we can generate any results we first need to retrieve pull request comments in order to analyse results.
 This can be done by running the following command:
 ```sh
 sh retrieve.sh
 ```